 Pairing is swift and the audio, while coloured so as to sound 'rocky', can be tweaked all over the place using the old-skool tone knobs.

 Clearly the looks won't be to non-rockers' tastes, and the audio is not subtle by any stretch of the imagination.
 However, for the price there's nothing to beat the Marshall Kilburn for sheer room-filling oomph.

-After the exact opposite of the above?
-This looks gorgeous, has far more subtle, nuanced sound and less shit-kicking bass, and is pitched at a considerably less VFM-oriented kind of punter.
+After the exact opposite of the Marshall?
+This looks gorgeous, has far more subtle, nuanced sound and less shit-kicking bass.
+It's also more expensive, but there we go.

 One for the connoisseurs, the Muo is a solid yet sinuous, metal speaker in a choice of five colours.
 Able to stand upright or on its base, the Muo offers less bottom-end oomph than similarly priced rivals, but compensates with a more melliflous mid and treble.

 It's not true to fair that it *lacks* bass as such, so much as it can't really pump it out.
 Therefore, if you're a lover of more accoustic sounds, classical and spoken word, this is a fine choice.
 If you want to rock party jams and are big into dub reggae and EDM, maybe not so much.

 With Bluetooth speakers this small, such attention to sonic detail seems to almost miss the point, but the select few who want the best sound from the smallest and most convenient receptacle should look no further.
 If you want to go really mad, you can also buy two and use them as a stereo pair.

 Ultimate Ears UE Boom 2: Best Bluetooth speaker under £100

 Power output: 9W | Battery life: 15 hours | Apt-X: No